 Like most cannabinoids, CBD may possess potent anti-inflammatory properties that could potentially be helpful for inflammatory conditions.

-While more high-quality research needs to be done, there’s already solid evidence that merits further research to confirm how CBD may reduce inflammation and potentially help treat a wide variety of conditions marked by chronic inflammation including autoimmune, digestive, and neurodegenerative disorders.
+While more high-quality research needs to be done, there’s already solid evidence.
+In fact, these studies merit further research to confirm how CBD may reduce inflammation and potentially help treat a wide variety of conditions marked by chronic inflammation.
+These include autoimmune, digestive, and neurodegenerative disorders along with chronic pain and neuropathic pain.

 If you want to try CBD for inflammation, it may take some trial and error to find the right dosage.
 Having said that, CBD is a perfectly safe, natural compound with only minor side effects.